Welcome to the unofficial iced-rs guide

 Spacing

-Since you can not set a margin in iced and often want to have a spacing between elements.
+Because you cannot set margins in Iced and often want to add space between elements.

 let some_column = iced::widget::column![